algent-al/solus-extra-repo/README.md

 ## solus-extra-repo
 This is an extra repository for Solus for private use.
 These packages are not official and not supported by Solus Core team.
-"This repo is for open source or distributable packages"
+"This repo is for open source or distributable packages".

 ## Add the repo
 `sudo eopkg ar Extra https://github.com/algent-al/solus-extra-repo/raw/master/packages/eopkg-index.xml.xz`